Dylan McDuffie

-High school career
+Early life

 Growing up in the Buffalo, New York area, McDuffie attended and played football at Sweet Home High School in Amherst, New York for his freshman, sophomore, and senior seasons.
 He transferred to Saint Francis High School in Athol Springs, New York for his junior season before returning to Sweet Home for his senior year.
 He played both running back on offense and linebacker on defense in high school, earning all-star recognition at each position.

 In 2016, as a junior, he earned All-Western New York Second Team honors after accumulating 1,255 rushing yards, 25 receptions, 290 receiving yards, 14 rushing touchdowns, and three receiving touchdowns as he led Saint Francis to the Monsignor Martin final.
 Further, he was a 2016 Connolly Cup finalist (which was won by his cousin) and also named Western New York's best high school football player by the Riverside Athletic Club.

 In the summer of 2017, between his junior and senior years, he was invited to and attended The Future Phenom Showcase and the Rivals 3 Stripe Camp, showcase camps for top high school players, held in New York and New Jersey, respectively.

 In six games as a senior in 2017, he recorded 840 rushing yards, 14.4 yards per carry, 11 rushing touchdowns, and three receiving touchdowns, despite battling an ankle injury throughout the season.
 With a defensive performance that included 73 tackles, he earned a 2017 All-Western New York Honorable Mention selection as a linebacker.

 In his high school career, McDuffie recorded 4,261 rushing yards and 54 touchdowns.
 In addition to the aforementioned awards and recognition, his high school career resume also included Catholic League MVP, All-Catholic First Team, WGRZ Offensive Player of the Year, and Ray Kearney Offensive MVP.

 As a 247Sports three-star recruit prospect, and the No. 30 overall prospect in the state of New York, in the Class of 2018, he received over a dozen college football scholarship offers, in addition to interest from several other programs, including the University of Connecticut and Rutgers University, where he took unofficial visits.
 He ultimately committed to attend and play football for the University of Buffalo Bulls of the Mid-American Conference in Buffalo, New York.

 McDuffie also ran track and played basketball in high school.